-For the test slip I used reclaimed bra straps (and embellishment) since they were a perfect colour match, but when worn these are actually a bit bulky, especially as the lightweight slip doesn't tension the elastic in the way a bra does.
-For the special lace I made matching bias shoestring straps, which is what the pattern suggests, and these are ideal.
-They proved to be much easier to make than I'd envisaged, so I will go back and swap over the straps on the first test slip.
+For the test slip I used reclaimed bra straps (and embellishment) since they were a perfect colour match, but for the special lace I made matching bias shoestring straps, which is what the pattern suggests, and these are ideal.

-The baby rolled hem was stay stitched 2 cm from edge (the amount I needed to shorten the slip) then pressed and turned up the hem along the stitch line, edge-stitched in place, trimmed the turned a second time for the final row of stitching.
+The baby rolled hem was stay stitched 2 cm from edge (the amount I needed to shorten the slip) then pressed and the hem turned up along the stitch line, edge-stitched in place, trimmed then turned a second time for the final row of stitching.
 Hemming is left until after the skirt has been hung for a couple of days to allow the bias to drop.

 Piecing the lace during construction